demisto/content/Packs/RadwareCloudServices/README.md

 ### Obtain Amazon SQS Credentials
 **On Radware Cloud WAF Portal**
-1. Connect to your Radware account on Radware [Cloud WAF Portal](https://portal.cwp.radwarecloud.com/#/login).
+1. Connect to your Radware account on the Radware [Cloud WAF Portal](https://portal.cwp.radwarecloud.com/#/login).
 2. Navigate to **Account** &rarr; **Account Settings**.
 3. Click **Download SIEM Configuration** to download a configuration file which includes the details of the SQS event queues & your credentials for accessing them.
 This file has the name convention of *siemConfigFetchConfig_\<ID\>.txt*.
 Use this file in the next section when configuring Logstash (or any other log-collection solution you wish to use).